Dan Buckingham

-Dan Buckingham (born 25 September 1980) is a wheelchair rugby player from New Zealand, and was a member of the national team, the Wheel Blacks for 16 years.
+Dan Buckingham (born 25 September 1980) is a New Zealand wheelchair rugby player, and was a member of the national team, the Wheel Blacks for 16 years.
 He worked as CEO for the Television Production Company Attitude, and is now the CE of Able (www.able.co.nz).

 Early life

 Dan was born in Invercargill, New Zealand, and grew up in rural Southland.
 He is the youngest of 3 siblings.

 He was educated at St Kevin's College (1994–96) and Verdon College (1997-98) where he captained the schools First XV rugby team.

 In 1999 while attending Otago University he sustained a fracture dislocation to his C6/7 vertebrae while playing club rugby, resulting in paralysis from the chest down, with some loss of function to his hands.

 He completed his rehabilitation at Burwood hospital, where he learned to use a manual wheelchair for mobility.

 Domestic wheelchair rugby

 Dan began training with the Canterbury wheelchair rugby team while still in the Burwood hospital spinal injury rehabilitation unit in 1999.

 While living in Dunedin he continued to play for Canterbury in 2000, and played his first Nationals tournament for the province that year.

 He moved to Christchurch in 2001, and continued to play for the club until 2007.

 In 2008 Dan began playing for Auckland after moving to the city at the end of 2007.
 He coached the team from 2014 - 2016.